Prag8855/aab/content/guides/german-banks-no-address.md

 ---
 Title: Opening a German bank account without an Anmeldung
+Short_title: How to open a bank account without an Anmeldung
 Description: These German banks let you open an account without an official address in Germany.
 No Meldebestätigung or a Meldebescheinigung needed!
 Date_created: 2018-07-31
 Date_updated: 2022-12-08